 Should I include the water when I calculate calories for soups?

 I noted that in your information about which oils to use for cooking, you made no mention about coconut oil.
 I have read that coconut oil is much to be preferred when cooking because it is able to be heated to a much higher temperature than other oils.

 Do you have a reason for excluding its use in such situations?

 The "smoke point" is the temperature at which, when heated, an oil will begin to smoke.
 The smoke point of coconut oil is actually quite low by comparison to other oils.
 Unrefined coconut oil smokes in the range of 350°F. That's about the same as butter or lard.
 A more refined coconut oil would have a higher smoke point (just above 400°F), but for very high temperature cooking I usually use grapeseed oil or extra light olive oil.
-Here's a link to the smoke points of various oils:
+Here's information on the smoke points of various oils.

 Personally, I don't use coconut oil because I don't much like the flavor it gives to the finished food.

 Thanks for writing,